-How are decisions of the Advertising Standards Board made?
+How are decisions of the Community Panel made?

-The Board considers complaints in light of all of the Codes and Initiatives.
+The Community Panel considers complaints in light of all of the Codes and Initiatives administered by Ad Standards.
 It meets twice a month to consider complaints and reaches its decision by way of simple majority.
 In the event of a tied vote, the Chair has a casting vote.
-The position of Chair is rotated among Board members on a meeting by meeting basis.
+The position of Chair is rotated among Community Panel members on a monthly basis.

-What happens when complaints about an advertisement are upheld by the Advertising Standards Board?
+What happens when complaints about an advertisement are upheld by the Community Panel?

-What if I don't agree with the Advertising Standards Board decision?
+What if I don't agree with the Community Panel decision?

-If people who originally complained about an advertisement or the advertiser are unhappy about a Board determination regarding a particular advertisement, they may ask for a review of the determination.
+If people who originally complained about an advertisement prior to the determination or the advertiser are unhappy about a Community Panel determination regarding a particular advertisement, they may be able to ask for a review of the determination.

-The Advertising Claims Board provides a competitive complaint resolution service.
-It is designed to determine complaints involving issues of truth, accuracy and legality of advertising under Section 1 of the AANA Code of Ethics on a user pays cost recovery basis.
-It comprises variable panels of lawyers appointed on a case-by-case basis from a register of lawyers experienced in advertising and/or competition and consumer law, maintained by the Bureau.
+The Industry Jury provides a competitor complaint resolution service.
+It is designed to consider complaints involving issues of truth, accuracy and legality of advertising under Section 1 of the AANA Code of Ethics on a user pays cost recovery basis.
+It comprises variable panels of lawyers appointed on a case-by-case basis from a register of lawyers experienced in advertising and/or competition and consumer law, maintained by Ad Standards.

 What type of ads are complained about the most?

-The ASB receives complaints about all types of ads in all mediums.
-We keep statistics about complaints, a running tally of complaints is available on our home page, and information about issues most complained about are available in documents we publish such as the Review of Operations.
+Ad Standards receives complaints about all types of ads in all mediums.
+We keep statistics about complaints.
+A running tally of complaints is available on our home page, and information about issues most complained about are available in documents we publish such as the Review of Operations.

 Why can't I submit a complaint via email?

-The ASB will normally accept only written complaints – via the online complaints form if complainants have computer access, otherwise by post or facsimile.
+Ad Standards will normally accept only written complaints – via the online complaints form if complainants have computer access, otherwise by post or facsimile.
 If complainants submit a complaint by email they will be redirected to the online complaints form.
-The reasons for this policy are numerous - the online complaints form standardises the complaint lodgement process and allows ASB to collect all necessary data, including complainant demographics, contact information and details needed to identify the ad, which can be missing in an email complaint.
-The online complaint form's pre-vetting questions help define the scope of the complaint and make sure the ASB is the appropriate organisation to accept the complaint and online lodgement of the complaint directly to our complaint management system speeds up the ASB’s ability to action the complaint by eliminating delays associated with manual data re-entry.
+The reasons for this policy are numerous - the online complaints form standardises the complaint lodgement process and allows Ad Standards to collect all necessary data, including complainant demographics, contact information and details needed to identify the ad, which can be missing in an email complaint.
+The online complaint form's pre-vetting questions help define the scope of the complaint and make sure Ad Standards is the appropriate organisation to accept the complaint and online lodgement of the complaint inputs the information directly to our complaint management system speeds up Ad Standards' ability to action the complaint by eliminating delays associated with manual data re-entry.

 Can I lodge a complaint about a competing business?

-The Advertising Standards Board does not accept competitor complaints.
-The Advertising Claims Board provides a competitive complaint resolution service.
-Information on lodging a complaint with the Claims Board can be found here.
+The Ad Standards Community Panel does not accept competitor complaints.
+The Ad Standards Industry Jury provides a competitive complaint resolution service.